bullet-train-co/bullet_train-core/bullet_train/docs/color-schemes.md

 # Color Schemes

-The following color schemes are available in Bullet Train.
+The following color schemes are available in Bullet Train.<br/>
 Change the value in `config/initializers/theme.rb` to set the theme you want to use:

 ```ruby